By the power of a sale on GOG meaning it cost me 6p more than today’s Guardian, I have replayed Vampire: The Masquerade - Redemption.

 Running tally for Dark Ages section: 254.

-LONDON: He awakens in 1999, demolishes the Inquisition, meets a giant Cockney Brujah and a nice visiting American Toreador, and kills 104 Setites.
-(The 102nd was the cult leader, and agreed to help Christof, told him what he wanted and then immediately betrayed him because obviously she thought she could take him.)
+LONDON: He awakens in 1999, destroys the Inquisition, meets a giant Cockney Brujah and a nice visiting American Toreador, and kills 104 Setites.
+(The 102nd was the cult leader, and agreed to help Christof, told him what he wanted and then immediately betrayed him because obviously she thought she could take him despite what she’d just seen.)
 Apparently this is enough, so he gets a boat to New York, killing 2 Sabbat Nosferatu on the way.
 Oh, and a werewolf who was apparently hiding in the bins at the back of the Tower of London.
 Which is massively haunted and full of giant spiders.
 Final tally for London: 106.

 Running tally for Final Nights section: 273.